cs4rl/guide/README.md

-# Citizen Science for Research Libraries—A Guide
+# Citizen Science for Research Libraries–A Guide

 #CS4RL